 Roulette is one of the most thrilling casino games.
-Although luck is needed there’s a little skill involved, with a maximum pay-out of 35 to 1.
-The game consits of a wheel and a table.
+Although luck is needed there’s a little skill involved, with a maximum payout of 35 to 1.
+The game consists of a wheel and a table.
 The wheel has pockets with numbers 1-36 plus zero and double zero depending on the type.

 Once the wheel is spun the ball moves through the pockets before it finally stops in one of them.
 That number is the winning number.
 The players can bet on the individual number where the ball will land, but also on pairs or trios of numbers and even on combinations that cover up to half of the numbers.
 The house edge in standard European Roulette is 2.70%.